1986-1989 Mercedes-Benz 560SL

 The engine was much torquier, too, which greatly improved the cars’ dynamics.
 Likewise, the car received a new rear suspension and a limited-slip differential to better handle the added torque and power.
 Mercedes-Benz also added anti-lock brakes, leather upholstery, an alarm system, and an air bag, all of which better suited the car.

 The 560SL sold well with average annual sales exceeding 12,000 units, which outpaced the 450SL and 380SL.
 Nonetheless, Mercedes retired the R107 chassis in 1990, introducing the first all-new SL in 18 years.
 Today, many enthusiasts gravitate towards the 560SL as it retains some of the original lines of the pagoda SLs while carrying with it all of the R107’s advances.
 It remains a popular choice for those enthusiasts who value verve and build quality for a low price of entry.

 WHEELS, TYRES & BRAKES

 California package chrome.

-With a little investment this could turn this into and A1 condition car.
 This is a two owner car and has been garage kept.
 Rust free example and well maintained.
 Any inspections welcomed and advised.

 Whilst Grand Prix Cafe, (“we”) attempt to make sure that the information contained in this website is accurate and complete, we are aware that some errors and omissions may occur from time to time.
 We are not able therefore, to guarantee the accuracy of that information and cannot accept liability for loss or damage arising from misleading information or for any reliance on which you may place on the information contained in this website.
 We highly recommend that you examine the vehicle to check the accuracy of the information supplied.
 If you have any queries with regard to any information on our website, please contact us at email@example.com.
 This disclaimer does not affect your statutory rights.